What are the return/refund policy and warranty?

-What batteries can I use in the Firewood 4?
-Batteries used in Firewood 4 must be 18650 size and MUST BE RATED FOR AT LEAST 20A OF CONTINUOUS DISCHARGE CURRENT.
+What batteries can I use in the Firewood 4/5/6?
+Batteries used in Firewood 4/5 must be 18650 size and MUST BE RATED FOR AT LEAST 20A OF CONTINUOUS DISCHARGE CURRENT.
 Using improper batteries can cause equipment damage, which can lead to property and/or personal injury.
+Button top batteries will not work.
+They must be flat top.

-Here is a list of known good batteries:
+Here is a list of some known good batteries:

 - Efest IMR 18650 3000mah 35A Flat Top